nipun-dezoysa/plant-disease-detection-app/README.md

 # Plant Disease Detection App
 ## Overview
 This React Native app detects plant diseases using image processing and provides detailed information on the disease, along with prevention techniques and nearby shops where users can buy seeds.
 The backend, built with Django, processes the images and returns the results to the app.
-Tailwind CSS and Express are used for the frontend and backend frameworks respectively.
+Tailwind CSS and Expo-go are used for the frontend.

 ## Features
 + Disease Detection: Scan plant images to detect diseases.